Ask NHS is an online tool and app that offers patients another way to access frontline services.

 Healthwatch Bucks promoted the survey through social media.
 Our survey was available via our website and was sent out by GP surgeries, and to registered users of Ask NHS.
 We also ran a series of articles on our website about Ask NHS.

-Generally, patients told us they had positive experiences of using the symptom checker.
+The majority of patients told us they had positive experiences of using the symptom checker.
 They were particularly satisfied if they ended up speaking to a GP.
 Some people did not find the symptom checker helpful in describing their symptoms and were not happy with their experience.
 The report highlights the need for an increase in communications for patients.
 Specifically around what digital tools are available to them in Buckinghamshire, including Ask NHS, NHS App, NHS 111 Online.